-There are also various state or provincial and local regulations that affect our operations.
+There are also various state, provincial and local regulations that affect our operations.
 Each state and province in which we operate has its own laws and regulations governing solid waste disposal, water and air pollution, and, in most cases, releases and cleanup of hazardous substances and liabilities for such matters.
 States and provinces have also adopted regulations governing the design, operation, maintenance and closure of landfills and transfer stations, and laws governing where recyclable materials can be sold.
-Some counties, municipalities and other local governments have adopted similar laws and regulations.
-Our facilities and operations are likely to be subject to these types of requirements.
+Some counties, municipalities and other local governments have adopted similar laws and regulations that apply to our facilities and operations.